oliver-mcf/lvis_project/README.md

     calculate_change():    Calculates change between data of two geotiff raster files. write_tiff():          Writes a geotiff raster from a 2-D numpy array.

 The main purpose of this class is to calculate the difference between the data of two geotiff files and produce a new geotiff of the change values.

-    DEM.data
-    change, mean = DEM.calculate_change(other_tiff, avg = False)
-    DEM.write_tiff(data, output_filename, epsg)
+The file contains additional methods for this purpose:

+    filter_tiffs():    Returns a list of geotiffs in range of study area. merge_tiffs():     Systematically merges geotiffs together in batches until all merged. clip_tiff():       Crops the spatial extent of a geotiff to an input shapefile or reference raster. smooth_tiff():     Performs a gap filling algorithm to smooth over the no data values in a geotiff.

+### manageRAM.py
+File contains methods to calculate the computing efficiency and cost of running a given python script.

+The methods for this purpose are:

+    convert_bytes():    Converts bytes to appropriate bytes units. file_size():        Calculates the size of a given file, and returns appropriate bytes units.

 ## Usage Instructions